 Dealers might downplay the importance of safety systems to sell you an in-stock car that doesn’t have them.
 Don’t be tempted by the instant option, insist on a car that has the safety features you want and call into a dealership that will help you purchase the car that you need.

-If you are interested in the Opel range, or the Opel Insignia in particular, then you can call into Windsor Liffey Valley Opel or Windsor Airside Opel today.
-Click on the dealership hyperlinks for more information or enquire about a test drive below:
+If you are interested in the Opel range, or the Opel Insignia in particular, then you can call into Windsor Liffey Valley Opel today.
+Click on the dealership hyperlink for more information or enquire about a test drive below: